-Fume Emission Rate of classical Lincoln Electric and other metal cored is illustrated in a more detailed way on Fig. 2.
+Fume Emission Rate of classical Lincoln Electric and other metal cored is illustrated in more detailed way in Fig. 2.

 Fig. 2.
 Fume Emission Rate test results: position of standard Lincoln Electric metal cored, E70C-6M class.
 Test conditions: WFS 11.6m/min, U=31.4-32.4V.
 Source: internal tests.

 Welding safety at first manufacturers have a number of options in choosing optimal welding consumable to weld with optimum productivity and lower emission of hazardous substances.
 Continuing trend towards the reduction of welder exposures to welding fumes is observed.
 Welding fumes containing hazardous dust particles are controlled and suppliers of welding consumables have to supply information on Fume Emission Rate (FER) and/or chemical composition according to ISO 15011.